How to Choose The Best Brands For Your Capsule Wardrobe

 It's just that you'll find it much more efficient to develop a strong relationship with a small tightly edited number of brands (or retailers) that you trust and respect.

-Moreover, if you want to avoid the "needy object" phenomenon and prevent the possibility of impulse shopping, it's better to already know who you're going to turn to when you need to refresh your wardrobe.
+Moreover, if you want to avoid impulse shopping, it's better to already know who you're going to turn to when you need to refresh your capsule wardrobe.

 This is all so you don't get confused, overwhelmed, or tempted by too many new and untested shops.

-Before I get into the steps for choosing your brand I want to call out one big no no: falling into the "social proof" trap.
+Before we get into the steps for choosing your brand we want to call out one big no no: falling into the social proof trap.

 It's OK to consider a brand because your friends referred it to you, you read about it on a blog, or you saw your favorite celebrity endorsing it.